-“I went from being in a financially secure relationship to homeless with no support,” says Abbie.
+“I went from being in a financially secure relationship to homeless with no support,” says Belinda.
 “He kicked me out with nothing.”

-Abbie and her kids finally found government housing, but she describes the community as “horrific”.
+Belinda and her kids finally found government housing, but she describes the community as “horrific”.
 After being assaulted, she knew she had to find a safer home for her family.
-Abbie secured a private rental, but the trauma of the family breakdown forced her to relocate again to be closer to family and friends.
+Belinda secured a private rental, but the trauma of the family breakdown forced her to relocate again to be closer to family and friends.

-“Something I’ve learned is that you can lose everything – your house, your job, your relationships, your friends – but if you have a great family, you’ve always got a solid base,” says Abbie.
-However, despite having the support of her family, Abbie and her kids were still destitute.
+“Something I’ve learned is that you can lose everything – your house, your job, your relationships, your friends – but if you have a great family, you’ve always got a solid base,” says Belinda.
+However, despite having the support of her family, Belinda and her kids were still destitute.

 “We were staying nowhere permanent,” she says, describing the months of homelessness she experienced.
 “My kids had to share a bed at friends’ houses.
 We were sleeping on lounges, anywhere there was room.”

-Receiving minimal child support, Abbie struggled to make ends meet.
+Receiving minimal child support, Belinda struggled to make ends meet.